-From May 26 and 27, the CARTA Board of Management (BoM) convened for a two-day engagement that featured a development workshop, a formal BoM meeting, and an intensive strategy session.
+On May 26 – 27, the CARTA Board of Management (BoM) convened for a two-day engagement that featured a development workshop, a formal BoM meeting, and an intensive strategy session.
 The development workshop sought to enhance the governance capacities of both new and continuing board members.
 It was informed by recommendations from the 2024 board performance appraisal and underscores CARTA’s commitment to institutional learning and excellence in governance.

 The strategic planning session capped the engagement, providing a platform for the Board to engage with emerging priorities and ideas generated by CARTA stakeholders for the program’s next phase.
 Facilitated by the program co-Director and Executive Director of the African Population and Health Research Center, Catherine Kyobutungi, the session examined strategic cause-and-effect relationships and culminated in the drafting of initial strategy statements, laying the foundation for CARTA’s 2026 – 2030 strategy.